-Northwest Family Law, P.S., represents clients in King and Snohomish counties who need assistance navigating divorce law and obtaining favorable property division arrangements.
+Northwest Family Law, P.S., represents clients in King and Snohomish counties who need assistance obtaining favorable property division arrangements.
 Because our firm solely practices family law, we have an exceptional understanding of divorce in Washington state.
 No matter what type of divorce you are going through, we can work to obtain a property distribution arrangement that protects your future finances.

 What Is Community Property, And How Will It Affect Me?